Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Common Problems

 Brown leaves and leaf drop

-There are two possible reasons for brown leaves accompanied by leaf drop in Tree Ivy.
-The first possible reason is soggy soil.
+One possible cause of brown leaves accompanied by leaf drop in Tree Ivy is soggy soil.
 Maintain the soil moist but not soggy by ensuring that there is proper drainage of both the soil and the pot.

-The second possible reason for brown leaves accompanied by leaf drop in Tree Ivy is high temperatures.
-It prefers average warmth of 16-260C so it needs protection from hot drafts.
-Keep it away from hot air vents or any source of hot air.
+The second possible cause of brown leaves accompanied by leaf drop in Tree Ivy is high temperatures.
+Keep it away from hot air vents or any source of hot air and maintain average warmth of 16-260C.
 Check out this guide on understanding temperature for houseplants.

 Leggy growth

 If Tree Ivy receives too little light the leaves will be small and the growth is leggy.
-Move the plant to a brighter spot as it prefers medium to bright indirect light away from direct sunlight or instal a grow light if the natural lighting is not adequate.
+Move the plant to a brighter spot in medium to bright indirect light or instal a grow light if the natural lighting is not adequate.

 You liked it?
 Share on social media.